hybridly/hybridly/docs/guide/installation.md

 Hybridly consists of a Laravel adapter, a Vue adapter and a Vite plugin.
 These last two are distributed together in the `hybridly` npm package.

-You may install Hybridly in a fresh Laravel project using the preset.
-If you prefer, you can proceed to a manual installation.
-Alternatively, you can follow a detailed installation guide.
+The simplest way to get started with Hybridly is to use the preset in a fresh Laravel project.
+Alternatively, you can proceed to a manual installation following this guide.

 ## Preset